juanique/dotfiles/README.md

     ~/dotfiles/bin/vcprompt-install

-Make sure the generated `vcprompt` its on your system's PATH.
+Make sure the generated `vcprompt` is on your system's PATH.

 Load submodules